gfranzini/tracer-manual/corpus-preparation.md

 Place your texts in the `corpora` subfolder of TRACER’s `data` folder, as shown below:

-!\[corpora\]\(/assets/corpora.png "Structure of the TRACER folder in the Mac 'Finder' view.
-Deposit your .txt file in a new folder under data &gt; corpora."\)

 [^1]: This is a different example from the one we've been working on but it should give you an idea of the final document layout.